 Earthbag building is an innovative and sustainable building technique that addresses the ‘triple bottom line’, because it is environmentally, economically and socially sustainable.
-By its essence, Earthbag building is low impact, low cost and fosters the creation of employment.
+By its essence, Earthbag building is low impact, low cost and creates jobs.

 The Earthbag building system uses Earthbags- polypropylene bags filled with soil- that are then stacked one on top of the other to build stable walls.

-After trialling Earthbag building with huge success at Mlambe School, we now aim to replicate the technique across other sites in Malawi in order to obtain a perfect building model.
+After trialling Earthbag building with huge success at The Mlambe School, one of our key aims is to replicate the technique across other sites in Malawi in order to obtain a perfect building model.
+We also aim to make the Malawian side of the charity a successful and profitable social enterprise in its own right, allowing our team of Earthbag Experts to be financially sustainable and rely on their building skills.

 What We Have Achieved: